OEM Software License Negotiation Consulting

 Renewal Negotiation

-Flat fee per product
+Flat fee per product + 15% of documented savings

 • Current agreement audit and commercial risk review